uholeschak/ediabaslib/docs/EdiabasLib.simulation_file.md

 EdiabasLib has the following properties to configure the simulation mode:
 * `Simulation`: 1=Enable simulation mode, default is 0.
 * `SimulationPath`: Path to the simulation directory containing the interface or SGBD simulation files.
+* `SimulationCompat`: 1=Enable simulation compatibility mode, default is 0.
+If disabled, the property `Simulation` is hidden from the SGBD file and always 0.
 * `SimulationInterfaces`: (Non standard) Comma separated list of interface names to check for corresponding lower case interface `.sim` file names.
 These names could contain wildcards.
 The Deep OBD app default is: `OBD,ENET,EDIC,OBD_*,ENET_*,EDIC_*`.